gitbls/pistrong/README.md

-pistrong greatly simplifies configuring and managing the strongSwan Certificate Authority (CA) and certificates for user devices for the roadwarrior use case, and also provides a targetd strongSwan installer.
+pistrong greatly simplifies configuring and managing the strongSwan Certificate Authority (CA) and certificates for user devices for the roadwarrior use case, and also provides a targeted strongSwan installer.

 pistrong consists of two components: